TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/push-android.md

 ## Push Initialization

-* Initialize TOAST Push by calling ToastPush.initialize.
+* Initialize NHN Cloud Push by calling ToastPush.initialize.
 * A [ToastPushConfiguration](./push-android/#toastpushconfiguration) object contains push configuration information.
 * A [ToastPushConfiguration](./push-android/#toastpushconfiguration) object can be created using ToastPushConfiguration.Builder.
 * Pass the AppKey issued from the Push console as the parameter of ToastPushConfiguration.newBuilder.